Since winter is approaching soon and it is the time for sniffles and sneezing, what do you think about getting a FLU SHOT as an ounce of prevention?

 - Persons with chronic medical conditions (such as heart disease, diabetes, lung disease, asthma, kidney disease, chronic anemia or other blood disorder, endocrine disorder, immunosuppressed conditions, and other problems that restrict pulmonary function)

-- Children 6 months to 5 years old
+- Children six months to five years old

 - Pregnant women who will be in the second or third trimester of pregnancy during the flu season

-- Anyone 6 months to 18 years of age who is on long-term aspirin therapy
+- Anyone six months to 18 years of age who is on long-term aspirin therapy

 In addition, health care workers, household members or other close contacts, and employees of nursing homes, chronic care facilities, assisted living, and other residences are urged to get the vaccine because their close contact with individuals at risk may cause inadvertent transmission of the influenza virus.